learn-academy-2020-alpha/week-3-assessment-meo8/interview-questions.md

   The `span` is an inline element mainly used to style something specifically, while the `div` is a block element meaning there is a line break before and after it.

   **Researched answer:**
+  The `span` tag is inline and usually used inside a line such as a `p` tag.
+A `div` tag is block-line which is the equavlent to having a line-break before and after it and are used to group later snippets of code.

 5. What is React.Fragment and why would you want to use it?